The Rules of Basketball

 Basketball is a competitive game between two teams competing against each other, trying to score the most points by making shots in their opponent's basket.
 However, each team is constantly defending the other team, trying to prevent them from scoring.
-Although it sounds easy, there are a lot of rules and regulations to adhere to especially when it comes to moving the ball down the court or else the other team will be awarded the ball.
+Although it sounds easy, there are a lot of rules and regulations when it comes to moving the ball down the court.
+You must follow these rules or else the play will result in a turnover.

 Moving The Ball

 Basketball players must always be dribbling when moving down or across the court.
 As soon as he stops dribbling, he cannot restart dribbling again, or he will be called for a double-dribbling violation.
 His options are either to shoot or pass the ball.
 Other dribbling violations include walking and palming.
 Walking, also known as traveling, is when a player holds the ball while walking on the court.
 Palming, also known as carrying, is when a player lifts or carries the ball while moving on the court.
 Players can pass the ball to any player on the court at any time.
 However, in some leagues, the team in possession of the ball has a certain amount of time before they have to shoot.
 This is because of the shot clock.
 In NBA games, the shot clock is 24 seconds and in NCAA games, the shot clock is 35 seconds.
 Other leagues typically use 30-second shot clocks.

 Game Format and Duration